dustywhite7/Econ8310/SlidesCode/9 - Decision Trees.md

 ---

-# Day 10: Classification, Entropy and Decision Trees
+# Decision Trees
 <!--<center>
 <img src="tesseract.gif" width=400 height=400>
 </center> -->

 ---

-### Classifying with Histograms
+# Classifying with Histograms

 Let's imagine that we want to classify observations based on a binary dependent variable, $y$.